ps5-payload-dev/websrv/README.md

 ## Quick-start
-To deploy ps5-payload-websrv, first launch the [ps5-payload-elfldr][elfldr], then load the payload and connect to the web server on port 8080:
+To deploy ps5-payload-websrv, first launch the [ps5-payload-elfldr][elfldr], then load the payload as follows:

 ```console
 john@localhost:~$ export PS5_HOST=ps5